Aeastr/Aeastr/README.md

 - **Amethyst**: A collection of UI components for SwiftUI on iOS and iPadOS, forming the foundation for Kyo 1.0 and beyond.

-- **FlavorKit**: A new system for colors in SwiftUI projects, featuring preset themes, and user created themes.
-Both with primary, secondary, tertiary, quaternary, and quinary colors all compatible with light and dark mode
+- **FlavorKit**: A new system for colors in SwiftUI projects, featuring preset themes and user-created themes.
+Both support primary, secondary, tertiary, quaternary, and quinary colors, all compatible with light and dark mode.

 - **Garnish**: A Swift package for dynamic color adjustments and contrast management, ensuring accessible and visually harmonious interfaces in light and dark themes.
-Available now as an [open-source project](https://github.com/Aeastr/Garnish)
+Available now as an [open-source project](https://github.com/Aeastr/Garnish).

+- **CursorBounds**: A Swift package that provides precise information about the position and bounds of the text cursor (caret) in macOS applications.
+  It leverages the macOS Accessibility API to retrieve the caret's location and bounding rectangle, with robust fallback mechanisms.

 ### 🤝 Open to Collaborate